 9. Tomato trellis made out of recycled pallets

-You probably wouldn’t expect to be able to make a tomato trellis that is actually free and yet simple, but it is quite possible.
+You probably wouldn’t expect to be able to make a tomato trellis that is free and yet simple, but it is quite possible.

-Also, DIY tomato trellis ideas represent a vertical way of growing tomatoes which will guarantee you the following:
+Also, DIY tomato trellis ideas represent a vertical way of growing tomatoes, which will guarantee you the following:

 - More tomatoes